Street Smarts Beat Book Smarts In Trading? (Occam’s Razor in trading)

 We should always select the hypotheses with the fewest assumptions!

-This applies to trading: You should always go for the simple strategies that have the fewest variables and assumptions.
+This applies to trading: You should always use simple strategies with the fewest variables and assumptions.

 Thus, street smarts beat book smarts in trading.
 Of course, the optimal would be to have a little of both worlds.